ROWAN LEGAL

 • Hours Of Work

-• Normal weekly working hours may not exceed forty (40) hours.
-The working hours of employees working on a (multi) shift rota or underground should be shorter.
-The working hours of employees under the age of eighteen (18) years (minor employees) may not exceed eight (8) hours per day.
+Normal weekly working hours may not exceed 40 hours.
+The working hours of employees working on a (multi) shift rota or underground should be under the law shorter.
+The employer schedules the working hours and determines the start and end of shifts.
+The employer schedules the working hours and determines the start and end of shifts.
+The working hours of employees under the age of 18 years (minor employees) may not exceed eight (8) hours per day.

 • Special Rules For Part-time Work